 The subsection uses the following placeholders:

-ADMIN_PASSWORD: the password that the SAP administrator will use to access the Web console.
-It should have at least 8 characters.
+: the password of the default user created during the installation process.
+It must have at least 8 characters.

 4.1.1 Installing Trento Server on an existing Kubernetes cluster #

-Trento Server consists of a few components which are delivered as container images and meant to be deployed on a Kubernetes cluster.
-A manual deployment of these components in a production ready fashion requires Kubernetes knowledge.
-Customers lacking such knowledge or who want to get started quickly with Trento, can use the Trento Helm chart.
+Trento Server consists of a several components delivered as container images and intended for deployment on a Kubernetes cluster.
+A manual production-ready deployment of these components requires Kubernetes knowledge.
+Customers without in-house Kubernetes expertise and who want to try Trento with a minimum of effort, can use the Trento Helm chart.
 This approach automates the deployment of all the required components on a single Kubernetes cluster node.
-You can use the Trento Helm chart in order to install Trento Server on a existing Kubernetes cluster as follows:
+You can use the Trento Helm chart to install Trento Server on a existing Kubernetes cluster as follows:

 Install Helm: